Skip to code content (skip section selection)

 J. Consolidated Applications: Consolidated applications for small wireless facilities for the collocation of up to twenty-five (25) small wireless facilities shall be allowed if the collocations each involve substantially the same type of small wireless facility and substantially the same type of structure.
 Each consolidated application shall provide all the information required by this chapter for each small wireless facility at each location.
 If such an application includes incomplete information for one or more small wireless facility collocations, or includes requests for small wireless facilities that do not qualify for consolidated treatment, or that are otherwise denied, the Village may remove such collocation requests from the application and treat them as separate requests.
 Separate permits may be issued for each collocation approved in a consolidated application.

-K. Alternate Locations: If an applicant is seeking to install a new utility pole as part of its application, the Village may propose that the small wireless facility be located on an existing utility pole or existing wireless support structure within one hundred (100) feet of the proposed collocation.
+K. Alternate Locations: If an applicant is seeking to install a small wireless facility associated with a new utility pole as part of its application, the Village may propose that the small wireless facility be located on an existing utility pole or existing wireless support structure within two hundred (200) feet of the proposed collocation.
+Where an existing utility pole is proposed for collocation, the entity owning the utility pole shall provide access for that purpose, and the fee charged to the applicant shall be the lowest rate charged by the entity for other wireless providers and shall not exceed the entity's actual costs, as required by Section 11-80-24 of the Act.
 The applicant shall accept the proposed alternate location so long as it has the right to use the location on reasonable terms and conditions, unless the alternate location imposes technical limits or additional material costs as determined by the applicant.
 If the applicant refuses an alternate location based on the foregoing, the applicant shall provide legally competent evidence in the form of a written certification, under oath, describing the property rights, technical limits or material cost reasons that prevent the alternate location from being utilized.

 L. Exemptions: No application, permit approval or fee shall be required from a communications service provider authorized to occupy the right-of-way when the work in question is for: